theforbiddenpool/cheat-sheets/development/agile&scrum.md

 Instead of forcing people to comform to strict ideation and specifications, we give them more space to experiment.
 Individual team members can innovate.

 #### #2: Working software over comprehensive documentation
 Instead of verbose specifications and planning, just write a few lines of code that work.
-Test it, get feedback, and shit it.
+Test it, get feedback, and ship it.

 #### #3: Customer collaboration over contract negotiation
 Build something small and see if your customers like it.
 If they do, keep going.
 This promotes a quick feedback loop to get the customer involved.